 Austin prides himself on diligent and aggressive representation.
 He meticulously scrutinizes all details of the government’s allegations.
-Further, he is accustomed to the courtroom, regularly before the Court arguing motions or trying cases.
+Further, he is accustomed to the courtroom, regularly arguing motions, trying cases, and taking depositions.
 With this approach, Austin has had several cases dismissed prior to trial and many not guilty verdicts at trial.

 While Austin’s focus is criminal defense – both trials and appeals, he is accepting general civil litigation and family law matters on a case-by-case basis.